Property Moot Competition

 The competition comprises of three knock-out rounds followed by a Grand Final, which traditionally takes place at the Royal Courts of Justice.
 The two individual competitors who obtain the highest scores in the Grand Final will each be awarded £500 and the opportunity to undertake a mini-pupillage in Chambers.

-Following the success of the past five years, we will be running our Property Moot Competition for undergraduate law students for the sixth consecutive year.
+Following the success of the past six years, we will be running our Property Moot Competition for undergraduate law students for the seventh consecutive year.

-The first round of the competition will take place on Saturday 23 November 2019 at our offices in London.
+The first round of the competition will take place on Saturday 7 November 2020 as a virtual event.
 During the first round every student who enters the moot will be provided with the opportunity not only to hone their research, drafting and advocacy skills, but also to hear more from us about life at Landmark and at the Property Bar.
 To that end, and in addition to the moots themselves, competitors will be given the opportunity to participate in a property law workshop with members of Chambers’ Property Team and to ask our Pupillage Committee questions about the pupillage application process and the structure of pupillage itself.
-The competition concludes with an informal drinks reception, at which both our members and employees will answer competitors’ questions about Landmark in a more informal setting.

 Whilst all moot problems will be property-based, we are aware that there are some areas of a property practice which remain wholly unfamiliar to undergraduate students, and we shall be mindful of this throughout the competition.